 The Lake District really needs no introduction.
 As one of the UK’s National Parks, it welcomes 19 million visitors a year.
 It was designated a UNESCO World Heritage Site in 2017.
 Covering 912 square miles, it has a cornucopia of lakes, forests and mountains known as fells.
 Let us take you to its most stunning places to visit.

 You can hear your soul breathe up here.
 Although all those millions of visitors can make certain parts of the Lake District very busy at times, there are always spots to stretch your legs, and let your eyes rest on the glories of the landscape.
-We’ll show you where to go in the Lake District.
+We’ll show you 25 stunning places to visit in the Lake District.

 - 1 What To Expect In the Lake District National Park